lijungtsung/lijungtsung.github.io/about_me.md

 <br/><br/>
 After graduating in 2021, my path led me to The Ohio State University's Center for Cosmology and AstroParticle Physics (CCAPP).
 I started as a CCAPP postdoctoral fellow before transitioning to my current role as a Research Scientist.
 Here, my work focuses on the exciting challenges of solar and plasma physics, with a specialization in solar gamma rays and cosmic-ray transport.
 <br/><br/>
-Outside of research, I enjoy surfing, snowboarding, climbing, hiking and running marathons.
+Outside of research, I enjoy surfing, snowboarding, climbing, hiking, and running marathons.
 <br/><br/>
 <img src="images/zion.jpg" width = "500">
 <img src="images/snowboarding.jpg" width = "500">